MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 ## Metagenomic assembly with metaFlye

 Fo the assembly we will use [Flye](https://github.com/fenderglass/Flye).
 Flye is a long-read de novo assembler that handles also metagenomic data.
-We will also polish the assmebly using [medaka](https://github.com/nanoporetech/medaka).
-Batch job script to assemble and polish:
+Batch job script for assembly with metaFlye:

 ```bash
 #!/bin/bash -l